Guven-K/Guven-K/README.md

 - 🎮 Avid gamer and tech enthusiast with a knack for tinkering with systems.
 - ✈  Huge Passion for travelling, always seeking breathtaking landscapes, cultural experiences, and inspiration for new projects.
 - 🎨 Lover of art and game design, blending creativity with technical expertise.
-- 🏡 Born and raised in London, with a strong connection to family and community.
+- 🏡 Born and raised in London
 - 💫 Loves Astronomy, with a deep interest in black holes and hidden treasures in our universe.

 ---